aurelhubert/android-ios-drive-export/README.md

 # Android iOS Drive Export

-This script aims to help to manage your strings resources for Android & iOS.
+This script aims to help you to manage your strings resources for Android & iOS.

 ##How it works?